fengyuanchen/viewerjs/README.md

 ### loop

 - Type: `Boolean`
-- Default: `false`
+- Default: `true`

-Enable loop viewing.
+Indicate if enable loop viewing or not.

 > If the current image is the last one, then the next one to view is the first one, and vice versa.